 On successful completion of this module students will be able to:

-- Use basic research skills to carry out a project
+2. Use research skills to carry out and write up a primary research project

 Formative assessment will take place throughout the module.